Elephantine papyri and ostraca: Jewish temple at Elephantine

 There was a response of both governors (Bagoas and Delaiah) which gave the permission by decree to rebuild the temple written in the form of a memorandum:

 "1Memorandum of what Bagohi and Delaiah said 2to me, saying: Memorandum: You may say in Egypt ...
 8to (re)build it on its site as it was formerly...".

 By the middle of the 4th century BCE, the temple at Elephantine had ceased to function.
 There is evidence from excavations that the rebuilding and enlargement of the Khnum temple under Nectanebo II (360–343) took the place of the former temple of YHWH.

-In 2004, the Brooklyn Museum of Art created a display entitled "Jewish Life in Ancient Egypt: A Family Archive From the Nile Valley," which featured the interfaith couple of Ananiah, an official at the temple of Yahou (a.k.a.
-Yahweh), and his wife, Tamut, who was previously an Egyptian slave owned by a Jewish master, Meshullam.
+In 2004, the Brooklyn Museum created a display entitled "Jewish Life in Ancient Egypt: A Family Archive From the Nile Valley," which featured the interfaith couple of Ananiah, an official at the temple of Yahou (a.k.a.
+Yahweh), and his wife, Tamut, who was previously an Egyptian slave owned by an Aramean master, Meshullam.
 Some related exhibition didactics of 2002 included comments about significant structural similarities between Judaism and the ancient Egyptian religion and how they easily coexisted and blended at Elephantine.